Class ConstraintProto.Builder

 public boolean hasNoOverlap()The no_overlap constraint prevents a set of intervals from overlapping; in scheduling, this is called a disjunctive constraint.

-.operations_research.sat.NoOverlapConstraintProto no_overlap = 20;
+.operations_research.sat.NoOverlapConstraintProto no_overlap = 20;- Specified by:

 - Whether the noOverlap field is set.